 Become easily offended.

 Just like it’s easy to find something to complain about if you try hard enough, it’s also easy to find offense if you’re searching for it in every text or conversation.
 Guard yourself against judging motives or reading between the lines.
 Give others the grace you want them to offer you on a day like today.

 Make big decisions.

 Don’t run out and cut off your hair, or change your cell phone plan, or send your kid to his room for the rest of his life.
 Remember that your judgment might be just a tiny bit clouded when you’re caught up in the frustrations of a difficult day.
 Give yourself a day or two to get back to your normal self before you make any life-changing decisions that you can’t take back, or at least not easily.

 Take a deep breath and start counting your blessings.
 Seriously, make a list.
 You might be surprised by how many reasons you have to rejoice, even if your day has been less than stellar.

-And always keep in mind that today is not forever.
 Sure, this day may have chewed you up and spit you out, but it doesn’t mean that you’re doomed to a life of frustration and overwhelm.
 Tomorrow is a new day, and it will (hopefully) be a whole lot brighter.